Q: How do I know if a program abroad has courses that I can take and still graduate on time?

-Q: How do I know if a course abroad will satisfy a requirement for my intended major or minor?
+Q: How do I know if a course abroad will fulfill a requirement for my intended major or minor?

-How do I know if a course abroad will satisfy a requirement for the distributive or integrative core?
+Q: How do I know if a course abroad will fulfill a requirement for the distributive or integrative core?

 A: Compare the descriptions of courses abroad with the descriptions of the Regis requirements.
-Once you think you’ve found potential matches for the core, ask staff in the Dean’s Office for approval.
-Provide a full course description and/or syllabi for each course.
+Once you think you’ve found potential matches for a core course, ask the appropriate staff members (RC students: Dean's Office; other colleges: advisors) for approval.
+Provide the Dean/Advisor with a full course description and/or syllabi for each course.
 Retain written approval for your records.

 Q: Will the grades I earn abroad affect my Regis GPA?